 When audits are performed, each professional group is checked – including doctors, nurses, cleaning and other hospital staff.

-The graph below shows the hand hygiene rate for different staff within the hospital.
-The graph shows that compliance rates for nurses are higher than for other staff.
+The graph on the left (below) shows which groups were audited.
+The graph on the right (below) shows the hand hygiene rate for different staff within the hospital.
+The graph shows that the compliance rate for nurses is higher than the rate for doctors and other staff.

 What we are doing to further reduce infections